-“John Chrysostom - Easter Sermon (Paschal Homily)”
+“John Chrysostom (attributed to) - Easter Sermon (Paschal Homily)”

 A fine statement of faith in Christ's resurrection, often heard at Easter (Pascha) in Orthodox Churches